 NPAC SMS Down Tests

 This group of tests checks to see if the SOA and LSMS perform the correct sequence after detecting that the NPAC SMS is down.
 The behavior of the SOA/LSMS with respect to NPAC SMS downtime is documented in section 5.3 of the NPAC SMS Interoperable Interface Specification.
-This test group requires the provision of a second stack and NPAC SMS simulation environment.
-These tests will be accomplished by enabling a second instance of the NPAC SMS simulators on the same testing platform available in the TMN Test Center.
+This test group requires the provision of a second stack and NPAC SMS ITP Tool environment.
+These tests will be accomplished by enabling a second instance of the NPAC SMS ITP Tool on the same testing platform available in the Neustar Test Center.

 Application to Application Interoperability Testing